 10. Remember You’re Not Alone

 Stress makes us feel isolated.
 We don’t like showing each other our stress, so it’s easy to forget that others are in the same boat.
-The holidays are stressful for a lot of people!
+End-of-year and the holidays are stressful for a lot of people!
 If you’re stressed or overwhelmed or discouraged, remember you’re not alone.
 Confide in a coworker or friend and see how you can help each other through one of the busiest times of the year.

 You’re an important part of your nonprofit, and your work has a valuable impact on the world.
 Take care of yourself this season!
 The world needs people like you in it.